answer17/turtlebot_arm/README.md

 TurtleBot Arm
 =============

-Indigo version of turtlebot arm code.
-It should easily work on Hydro, too.
-Package turtlebot_arm_moveit_demos provides use examples to start playing with the arm on MoveIt!, while the recovered on indigo turtlebot_arm_block_manipulation provides a more complete and interesting demo.
+ROS Indigo version of turtlebot arm code with support for PhantomX Pincher.
+It should work on ROS Hydro as well.
+Package turtlebot_arm_moveit_demos provides examples to start playing with the arm on MoveIt!, while the indigo turtlebot_arm_block_manipulation provides a more complete and interesting demo.

 ## Selecting Arm Type
-By default this will work with the original white/green TurtleBot arm.
-To use the PhantomX Pincher, set environment variable "TURTLEBOT_ARM1" to pincher.
+By default the code uses the original white/green TurtleBot arm.
+To use the PhantomX Pincher, set the environment variable "TURTLEBOT_ARM1" to pincher.
 You will need arbotix_ros version 0.11.0 or higher for PhantomX Pincher.

 ## Attaching the Arm to a Robot
 Open your xacro-macro-magic URDF, and add something like: